hook0/hook0/README.md

 There are three components to Hook0:

-- Frontend SDK: Responsible for rendering the login UI widgets and managing session tokens automatically.
-- Backend SDK: Provides APIs for sign-up, sign-in, signout, session refreshing.. which the frontend widgets talk to.
-- Hook0 API: This is a Rust HTTP service that contains the core logic for auth.
-It's responsible for interfacing with the database and is used by the SuperTokens backend SDK for operations that require the db.
+- API: This is a Rust HTTP service that contains the core logic for webhooks persistence management.
+- Frontend: Responsible for rendering the UI, rely entirely on Hook0 REST API.
+- Output-worker: Each time Hook0 receive an [event](#events) the output-worker will call the corresponding [subscription targets](#subscriptions-targets).

 # Concepts

 ## Overview

 Get a high-level outline of Hook0 and the components it is built from.
-{: .note}

 The core of Hook0 control plane is the API server.
 The API server exposes an HTTP REST API that lets end [users](#user-accounts) and [applications](#applications) manage webhooks.